timschott/footy-viz/index.md

 			<p>The best players from across the world receive the honor to play for their country of origin's <i>national team</i>.
 The dynamics of each national team are fascinating, then, because players whose "day-jobs" are quite different from one another have to coalesce in short stints of "international breaks" throughout the club soccer season.</p>
 			<p>Winning the World Cup is the crown jewel for national teams.
 It's played every 4 years, and is the most-watched and most-prestigious sporting event in the world.</p>
 			<p>Besides the World Cup, another major tournament England competes in is the European Cup ("The Euros") which is also played every 4 years.</p>
-			<p>To get a better sense of what a soccer team looks lke in action, we're going to introduce a few videos and screencaps from matches.</p>
+			<p>To get a better sense of what a soccer team looks lke in action, we're going to introduce a standard "tactics" boards and few videos from matches.</p>
 		</div>
 	</div>
 	<div class="container" id = "primer">